SearchBlox for Amazon OpenSearch Service

 Instructions:

-Keeps extra standby nodes ready.
-If something goes wrong, it automatically switches to those nodes.
-This option offers higher availability (99.99%) and better reliability.
+1. Domain with standby – Keeps additional standby nodes ready.
+If a problem occurs, it automatically switches to these nodes, providing higher availability (99.99%) and better reliability.

-• Select the instance type for your nodes, define the desired number of nodes, and configure the storage settings—including type, size, and IOPS
+• Select the instance type for your nodes, specify the number of nodes, and configure storage settings, including storage type, size, and IOPS.

-• Select the master node instance type and specify the number of master nodes.
+• Select the instance type for the master nodes and specify the number of master nodes.

-- Select the access and security type—either VPC access for private networking or Public access if you want the domain to be reachable over the internet.
+• Choose the access type for your OpenSearch domain.
+Use VPC access for private network access (more secure) or Public access if you want it to be reachable over the internet.

 • Choose an authentication method from the options below, if needed.

-• Set an off-peak window to allow AWS to perform maintenance during periods of low traffic.
+• Set an off-peak maintenance window so that AWS can perform updates and maintenance during periods of low traffic.

-• Enable Auto-Tune to allow Amazon OpenSearch to automatically optimize your cluster performance based on workload patterns.
+• Enable Auto-Tune so Amazon OpenSearch can automatically adjust and optimize your cluster’s performance based on workload patterns.

-These status indicate that the domain is fully operational and healthy
+These indicators mean the domain is fully operational and healthy.

 5.Launch SearchBlox IndexServer

-• In the AWS Management Console, navigate to the EC2 service.
+•In the AWS Management Console, go to the EC2 service.

-• Click Launch Instance to begin the process of creating a new EC2 instance.
+• Click Launch Instance to start creating a new EC2 instance.

-Once you’ve found the SearchBlox Enterprise Search AMI, click on it to select it.
-Then, configure the instance details such as instance type, network settings, and storage.
+Once you find the SearchBlox Enterprise Search AMI, click on it to select it.
+Then configure the instance details, including instance type, network settings, and storage.

 To allow the EC2 instance to access Amazon OpenSearch:

-• Go to the EC2 Dashboard and find the SearchBlox IndexServer instance.
+1. Go to the EC2 Dashboard and locate your SearchBlox IndexServer instance.

 • Choose Instance Settings →Security→ Modify IAM Role.

-• Click Update IAM Role to finish attaching the role.
+• Click Update IAM Role to attach the role.

 SSH into the SearchBlox IndexServer